 If you sense God calling you to take steps of faith to help others experience Him, MissionHub wants to help.

-A month before GIVING my new boss my awkward explanation of what I believe and how I came to believe it, I left my job in full-time Christian ministry after 14 years.
+A month before awkwardly explaining how I came to believe what I believe, I left my job in full-time Christian ministry after 14 years.
 Evangelism was my day job.

 I was trained — well-trained actually.
-And yet, there I was with someone I wanted respect from, feeling like I needed training wheels to do what I had taught others to do.
+And yet, there I was with someone whose respect I wanted, feeling I needed training wheels to do what I taught others to do.

 It had been too long since I’d had a conversation like that with anyone other than a random student on a campus or a stranger on a train.
-I was rusty.
-I was scared.
+I was rusty – and scared.

-I had to dig deep for two things: memories of steps of faith I had taken in talking about Jesus, and the training that was in me, waiting to be used — the spiritual equivalent of muscle memory.
+So I dug deep for two things: memories of past steps of faith in talking about Jesus, and training that was in me, waiting to be used.
+This is the spiritual equivalent of muscle memory.

-God reminded me that night that just because I’m no longer being paid to be a missionary, that doesn’t mean I don’t want to live like one.
+God reminded me that night that just because I’m no longer being paid to be a missionary, doesn’t mean I can’t live like one.

 Photo by Yolanda Sun